Recommended Reading

 are excellent, none are difficult to read, and most are in the 'cannot be put

 down once started' category (although I hope that is not literally true).
+Those at the top of the list are the ones I have read most recently.

 -